MrMaxMeranda/mrmaxmeranda.github.io/pages/test.md

 ---
 layout: post
-title: The best site eva!
+title: Welcome
 date: 2017-07-31
 ---

-This is just something for me to test.
-I like the way that I can use my favourite editor to do this.
-If I couldn't use my favourite editor, I think that it wouldn't be as good, and that I wouldn't like it so much.

-The fact that it is TA means that I can do more with it.

-Love,
+This is the first page that I have made

+I am working to try to learn how this thing works.

 [google](google.com)